-Such notice shall include; - (A) the signatures of both the transferor and the transferee of the well; or - (B) other evidence such as a deed or other document sufficient to show a transfer in ownership of the well; - (2) any other contact or well-related information reasonably requested by the General Manager; and - (3) payment of a fee for a change in ownership of a registered exempt well in the amount of one hundred dollars (\$100.00).
-This is the total amount owed for a single change in ownership of one or more wells on a property, regardless of how many wells are transferred along with any other contact or well-related information reasonably requested by the General Manager. - (b) Upon completion of the requirements of Subsection (a) of this rule, tThe General Manager shall amend the registration to reflect the change in ownership.
+- (A) the signatures of both the transferor and the transferee of the well; or - (B) other evidence such as a deed or other document sufficient to show a transfer in ownership of the well; - (C)(2) any other contact or well-related information reasonably requested by the General Manager; and - (D)(3) payment of a fee for a change in ownership of a registered exempt well in the amount of one hundred dollars (\$100.00).
+This is the total amount owed for a single change in ownership of one or more wells on a property, regardless of how many wells are transferred. - (b) Upon completion of the requirements of Subsection (a) of this rule, the General Manager shall amend the registration to reflect the change in ownership.
 The new well owner shall be required to submit an application for registration of an existing well if a registration does not yet exist for the well.
-The transferor and the transferee are jointly and severally liable for a violation of this rule. - Within ninety (90) days after the date of a change in ownership of a well that is permitted with the District or that is otherwise not exempt under Rule 2.1 from the water use fee payment, metering, and reporting requirements of these rules, the current well owner (transferor) or new well owner (transferee) shall submit to the District, on a form provided by the General Manager, a signed and sworn-to application signed by both the transferor and transferee for transfer of ownership of the permit or well registration, as applicable.
-The written sworn-to application shall include: - (1) a request to make the ownership change; - (2) and show the the authority for requesting the change; and - (3) payment of a fee for a change in ownership of a registered or permitted non-exempt well in the amount of one hundred dollars (\$100).
-This is the total amount owed for a single change in ownership of one or more wells on a property or under a permit. - (e)(d) The General Manager may grant or deny such an amendment without notice, hearing, or further action by the Board.
-The transferor and the transferee are jointly and severally liable for a violation of this rule. - (ee) If a permit holder or registrant or permit holder conveys by any lawful and legally enforceable means to another person the real property interests in one or more wells that is recognized in the permit or registration so that the transferring party (the transferor) is no longer the "well owner" as defined herein, and if an application for change of ownership under Subsection (cb) has been approved by the District, the District shall recognize the person to whom such interests were conveyed (the transferee) as the permit holder or registrant, subject to the conditions and limitations of these District Rules.
+The transferor and the transferee are jointly and severally liable for a violation of this rule. - (c) Within ninety (90) days after the date of a change in ownership of a well that is permitted with the District or that is otherwise not exempt under Rule 2.1 from the water use fee payment, metering, and reporting requirements of these rules, the current well owner (transferor) or new well owner (transferee) shall submit to the District, on a form provided by the General Manager, a sworn-to application signed by both the transferor and transferee for transfer of ownership of the permit or well registration, as applicable.
+The written sworn-to application shall include: - (1) a request to make the ownership change; - (2) the authority for requesting the change; and - (3) payment of a fee for a change in ownership of a registered or permitted non-exempt well in the amount of one hundred dollars (\$100.00).
+This is the total amount owed for a single change in ownership of one or more wells on a property or under a permit. - (d) The General Manager may grant or deny such an amendment without notice, hearing, or further action by the Board.
+The transferor and the transferee are jointly and severally liable for a violation of this rule. - (e) If a permit holder or registrant or permit holder conveys by any lawful and legally enforceable means to another person the real property interests in one or more wells that is recognized in the permit or registration so that the transferring party (the transferor) is no longer the "well owner" as defined herein, and if an application for change of ownership under Subsection (c) has been approved by the District, the District shall recognize the person to whom such interests were conveyed (the transferee) as the permit holder or registrant, subject to the conditions and limitations of these District requires.